-This standard practice statement ("SPS") sets out the Commissioner's practice in regard to the statutory powers to accept income equalisation deposits for a tax year outside the specified period, and to accept refund applications for a tax year outside the specified period.
+This Statement sets out the Commissioner's practice regarding the statutory powers to accept income equalisation deposits for a tax year outside the specified period, and to accept refund applications for a tax year outside the specified period.

-Unless specified otherwise, all legislative references in this SPS refer to the Income Tax Act 2007 ("ITA").
+Unless specified otherwise, all legislative references in this Statement refer to the Income Tax Act 2007 ("ITA").